tiprankstipranks

 Our debt service requirements are significant, and we may not have sufficient cash flow from our business to pay our substantial debt.

-During the second quarter of 2020, we issued $180.4 million of 3.25% convertible senior notes due 2025 (the “2025 Notes”) and used a portion of the proceeds to repay our previous term loan in full and retire the 5.5% convertible senior notes due 2022 (the “2022 Notes” formerly referred to as the “Inseego Notes”).
-The principal amount of 2025 Notes outstanding at December 31, 2021 is $161.9 million.
+The outstanding principal amount of our 2025 Notes at September 30, 2024 was $106.8 million.
+The 2025 Convertible Notes have a maturity date of May 1, 2025.
+As disclosed elsewhere in this Report, subsequent to September 30, 2024 we completed the additional exchanges of $91.5 million in aggregate principal amount of the 2025 Convertible Notes for, among other things, approximately $40.9 million in principal amount of New Senior Secured Notes.
+In addition, we incurred $19.5 million in principal amount of indebtedness, $6.0 million of which was outstanding as of September 30, 2024, pursuant to the Short-Term Loan, which matures on November 30, 2024.
+The Company's intention is to repay the Short-Term Loan using proceeds from the sale of the Telematics Business or to refinance the Short-Term Loan, however, there can be no assurance that the sale of the Telematics Business will be consummated or that any required or desired restructuring or financing will be available on terms favorable to the Company, or at all.
 Our ability to make scheduled payments on, or to refinance our indebtedness, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may not generate cash flow from operations in the future sufficient to service our debt and other fixed charges, fund working capital needs and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, refinancing or restructuring debt or obtaining additional equity capital on terms that may be onerous or dilutive.
-Our ability to refinance or restructure our indebtedness will depend on the capital markets and our financial condition at such time.
+Our ability to refinance or restructure our indebtedness will depend on the condition of the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on favorable terms, which could result in a default on our debt obligations.
 Any default under such indebtedness could have a material adverse effect on our business, results of operations and financial condition.

 Corporate Activity and Growth - Risk 1